datalakehouse/docs/docs/tools/cli/service/flink.rst

 ``avn service flink table list``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists all the DLH for Apache Flink tables in a selected service.
+Lists all the datalakehouse for Apache Flink tables in a selected service.

 .. list-table::
   :header-rows: 1